psychemedia/storytelling-notes/master-maid.md

 "At any rate I have an easy master; all he has given me to do is to clear out the stable."

-"That is not so easy as you think, " said the maid "How are you going to do it.^"
+"That is not so easy as you think," said the maid "How are you going to do it.^"

 "With a pitchfork."